 Under the recognition of China's economic shift from high-speed growth to the so-called "New Normal" of more moderate growth, the Chinese government has ramped up policies aiming at stable economic growth and qualitative improvements.
 In concert with these policies, the laws and the environment surrounding workers have been changing, and companies have been required to respond appropriately.
-As an example, in January 2014 the Ministry of Human Resources and Social Security of the People's Republic of China issued the Provisional Regulations on Labor Dispatch, which went into effect in March of the same year.
-The regulations supplement the dispatched worker-related rules in the revised Labor Contract Law (enacted July 2013) with intent to improve the status of workers, and clarify the kinds of work that can be performed by dispatched labor and the ratios of dispatched employees.
+As an example, on October 29, 2015, at the 5th Plenary Session of the 18th Central Committee of the Communist Party of China, a draft of China's 13th five-year plan for 2016 to 2020 was announced.
+The draft states that China will "announce policies for the stepwise increase" in the retirement age, which at present is age 60 for men and age 50 for women in principle.
+The policies are scheduled for announcement in 2017.